Is Bizrate Rewards Legit, Or Is This Another Scam Survey Site?

-If you’re interested in working to start an online business, that could bring you in a part-time, or even full-time income eventually – you can access some free training here.
+If you’re interested in working to start an online business, that could bring you in a part-time, or even full-time income eventually – Start learning for FREE here!

-It does take significant work however and you don’t start making money overnight, but it is something you can grow massively over time and will pay off in the future.
+You don’t start making money overnight, but it is something you can grow massively over time and will pay off in the future.

 Do you have any experience with Bizrate Rewards?
 Let me know in the comments below!
 I’d love to hear from you.